-Of the cases reviewed by the Committee in 2011, five of the decedents were known to both juvenile justice and child welfare programs prior to the fatal event.
+Of the cases reviewed by the Committee in 2012, four of the decedents were known to both juvenile justice and child welfare programs prior to the fatal event.
 All of these youth were victims of homicide, and all were Black males.

 Fatality reviews of decedents known to child welfare and juvenile justice programs provide the most comprehensive information with regards to the decedents personal and family history prior to the fatal event.
 As a result of the comprehensive record review of government and community based programs the Committee noted the effect of social issues on outcomes for children and youth.
-In cases involving youth, school truancy and decedent substance abuse were leading issues affecting outcomes for youth who were involved with government programs.
+In cases involving youth, school truancy, decedent substance abuse and financial/housing problems were leading issues affecting outcomes for youth who were involved with government programs.

-TABLE 15 Social Issues Observed in Cases Where Decedents were known to Both Child Welfare and Juvenile Justice
+TABLE 14 Social Issues Observed in Cases Where Decedents were known to Both Child Welfare and Juvenile Justice

-Family Domestic Violence 3
+Social Issues Number of Cases

-Decedent Substance Abuse 8
+Decedent Substance Abuse 4

-Decedent Mental Health Problems 3
+Decedent Mental Health Problems 4

-School Truancy 13
+School Truancy 3

 Parental Substance Abuse 3

-Financial and/or Housing Problems 1
+Financial and/or Housing Problems 4